 On Sunday, the final round will be held in the Wisconsin Supreme Court Hearing Room in the Wisconsin State Capitol at Two East Main Street.

 Competition judge panels will be composed of experienced trial attorneys and judges from various state and federal courts.

 About Judge Evans

-While on the bench, Judge Evans asked for and received a separation of the duties handled by the circuit and district court, so that the district court could handle all of the trial work, while the circuit court could handle the growing number of appeals.
+While on the bench, Judge Evans asked for and received a separation of the duties handled by the circuit and district court.
+This meant the district court would handle all of the trial work while the circuit court handled the growing number of appeals.
 Judge Evans’ request to physically separate the courts resulted in the construction of the United States Court of Appeals building at 1212 Lake Shore Drive in Chicago.

-If you have any questions, please feel free to contact the Competition Director by email at firstname.lastname@example.org.
+If you have any questions, please feel free to contact the Competition Vice Presidents by email at firstname.lastname@example.org.